ghislainv/forestatrisk/README.md

 ~$ sudo pip install --upgrade https://github.com/ghislainv/deforestprob/archive/master.zip
 ```

-but you can also directly use the `setup.py` file:
+but you can also install it executing the `setup.py` file:

 ```
 ~$ git clone https://github.com/ghislainv/deforestprob